Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 Step 15: Neaten the Flat Side

-- Neaten the flat side of template by folding it under the template as shown.
+- Neaten the flat side of the template by folding it under the template as shown.

 - Use the template as a guide.

-- Once you have neatened it, place the template on top of the straight edge as is shown below.
+- Once you have neatened it, place the template on top of the straight edge, as shown.

 Step 16: Prepare to Flap